FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

-This data schema defines a single relationship called \"Simple\" with one attribute called name.
+This data schema defines a single relationship called "Simple" with one attribute called name.

 Now we define a ui schema to save this relationship.